14 dang smart ways to save on energy costs in the Netherlands [UPDATED 2026]

 • Defrost food from the freezer in your fridge instead of the microwave.
 The cold that’s being released will be used for cooling, making the refrigerator use less energy.

-These handy tips will turn the day you receive your utility bill from something you dread to something you eagerly await (or at least more so than the letter from the tax office) — even if just to see how much money you managed to save.
+These handy tips will change the way you think about your energy bill: from something you dread, to something that shows you how much money you managed to save.

 Do you know of any more handy tips to save money on your energy bill?
 Tell us in the comments below!